tdiec00/Brew-Master-Index/README.md

 Did you read all of the directions before starting?
 If so write `git commit -m "chill'n in the blizzard"` instead of `git commit -m "first commit"` for your first commit.

-### Step 7: Signing Up for Help
+### Step 7: Help and Support

-1. Fill out Github issue ticket to completion.
+1. Each student will be given 5 (five) tokens, redeemable at any time during regular class time (subject to instructors' schedules), for 20 minutes. **Tokens cannot be transferred between students - there is no black market for tokens.**

-2. Sign up for a time and give 10 minutes heads to instructor.
+2. Give at least a 10 minutes heads up to an instructor with the link to your project repo and `issue` ticket.
+Instructors will not be holding open office hours during project week.
+This is to give you the opportunity to solve issues and errors you run in to on your own and with your classmates.

-3. Include `issue` link and name in P1 Schedular: https://docs.google.com/spreadsheets/d/1DtDnf12tnO8gatsZ_Ftq1-zIEhiHv1ihxXFekPHYFpc/edit#gid=1031520631
+3. Sign up with your `issue` link and name here in P1 Schedular: https://docs.google.com/spreadsheets/d/1ttzlQV3-pA9tscUJiInAPWQ1QiWPbaLHhuv4YlgR7j4/edit?ts=5e84ac19#gid=1172250325